A-Z Guide : How To Start a Career in Digital Marketing

 As with job-hungry above, you need to go the extra mile because of how competitive this industry is.
 We cannot stress enough how important it is to meet as many people as possible, from any field, because everyone, everyone needs effective digital marketing in this era.

 We’ve snuck SEO into ‘O’ to allow for social media below.
 But optimisation refers to everything you do to get a brand higher up in the SERPs (Search Engine Results Page).
 This includes keywords, content marketing, engagement and brand authenticity.
-Learn as much as you can about search engine optimisation, and remember to keep up with current trends.
+Learn as much as you can about search engine optimisation, and remember to keep up with current trends, if you want to work in SEO.

 This is self-explanatory.
 You’re trying to enter one of the most sought-after fields in the business world.
 Therefore, you need to be passionate about what you do, put a lot of your own time and resources into it, and love the excitement of an industry that never rests.